minond/captainslog/README.md

 log = exercise "," [ sets , "x" reps ] [ "@" weight ] [ distance ] [ time ] ]
 ```

-We convert that into extractors with the following regular expression:
+We convert that into Extractors with the following labels and regular
+expression matches:

 - "exercise", `/^(.+),/`
 - "sets", `/,\s{0,}(\d+)\s{0,}x/`